 On paper, the fashion industry is stuck in that 20th century mindset that you are either thin (good) or fat (bad) – just see heroin chic in the 90s and constant weight loss plans in ‘women’s magazines’.

 So, clothes were made to fit one type of body (slim, thin, skinny, sample-size), and then simply sized up, with fat and non-slim bodies thrown on as an afterthought.
 It’s ridiculous to think this is still the case, but it’s true.
-Starting in the seventies, the body positivity movement came along, namely spearheaded by fat, black women.
+Starting in the seventies, the body positivity and fat acceptance movement came along, namely spearheaded by fat, black women.
 The body positivity movement (or fat acceptance movement) was a social movement started by fat people to celebrate fat bodies, challenge society’s sizeist views, and to advocate for the acceptance and normalization of all body types.
 After years of hard work, body positivity is slowly, very slowly trickling into the fashion industry; big up to Chromat and Aerie for leading the pack here.
 So out of the dismantling of 20th century fashion/business models, and the body positivity movement of normalising bodies, mid-size was born.